What is a huddle space?

 Boardroom vs Huddle Space Setup

-Boardrooms and huddle rooms fulfil different meeting and collaboration needs.
+Boardrooms and huddle rooms fulfill different meeting and collaboration needs.
 Knowing how to set up both can go a long way to creating a productive meeting space.
 Check out our chart below to discover the major differences.

 All in one video conferencing hardware